Photo Credits: Wilfredo Martinez/OnePlanet

 We are pleased to support the conservation efforts of the indigenous Maijuna, one of the smallest and most vulnerable indigenous groups in the Peruvian Amazon.
 Their amazing conservation journey is a story of persistence and resilience.

 As guardians of nearly a million acres of rainforest, the Maijuna hold the key to a sustainable future for this critically important piece of the Amazon.
-And yet this very forest is under threat from a highway which would slash through its heart.
+And yet this very forest is under threat from a highway that would slash through its heart.
 The inevitable result will be uncontrolled logging, poaching, and colonization which will devastate biodiversity and decimate Maijuna culture.

 Now, more than ever, the Maijuna need our help.